GoogleCloudPlatform/community/tutorials/ssh-port-forwarding-set-up-load-testing-on-compute-engine/index.md

 ### Setting up JMeter Servers on Google Compute Engine

 Because a Compute Engine instance works as a regular Linux box, no special configuration is required.
-However, the easiest way to ssh into it is to use the `[gcloud compute ssh](https://cloud.google.com/compute/docs/instances/connecting-to-instance)` command rather than the vanilla `ssh` command, because `gcloud ssh` pre-sets some options for connecting to Compute Engine.
+However, the easiest way to ssh into it is to use the [gcloud compute ssh](https://cloud.google.com/compute/docs/instances/connecting-to-instance) command rather than the vanilla ssh command, because `gcloud compute ssh` pre-sets some options for connecting to Compute Engine.

 With the `gcloud compute ssh` command you need to specify the `--` option to pass parameters to ssh.